ibericode/boxzilla-wp/readme.txt

 **Improvements**

 - Don't trigger any new boxes when a box is currently open.
-- Fail more gracefully when not running PHP 5.3 or higher.
+- Fail gracefully when not running PHP 5.3 or higher.

 #### 3.1.2 - August 2, 2016